GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

   </iframe>
 </div>

-## Bonus: Play Chrome dino on a Nintendo Switch
+## Bonus: play Chrome dino on a Nintendo Switch

 The Nintendo Switch contains a
 [hidden browser](https://switchbrew.org/wiki/Internet_Browser#WifiWebAuthApplet),
-which essentially just serves for logging in to Wi-Fi networks behind a captive portal.
+which serves for logging in to Wi-Fi networks behind a captive portal.
 The browser is pretty barebones and does not have a URL bar, but, once you have navigated to a page, it is fully usable.
 When doing a connection test in system settings, the Switch will detect that the captive portal is present and display an error for it when the response for [http://conntest.nintendowifi.net/](http://conntest.nintendowifi.net/) does not include the `X-Organization: Nintendo` HTTP header.
-We can make creative use of this by pointing the Switch to a DNS server that simulates to be a captive portal that then redirects to a search engine.
+I can make creative use of this by pointing the Switch to a DNS server that simulates a captive portal that then redirects to a search engine.

 1. Go to **System Settings** and then **Internet Settings** and find the Wi-Fi network that your Switch is connected to.
 Tap **Change Settings**.